mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 After our conversation, I was curious to see what he had posted on his social media, so I may or may not have Facebook stalked him.
 I saw a blog post he wrote about his experiences, and it was unbelievably relatable, especially about living in the darkness of denial.
 I also found it super attractive that he still went to church and attended activities.
 I couldn’t believe there were cute guys like that!
 I had texted some guys that said they had left the Church, and it was sad to hear.
 Understandable, but still sad.
 (I’ll talk more about that in the next chapter.)

 I was still skeptical about my feelings though.
 I was still trying to get over my feelings for Kent, and I wasn’t sure if a date would’ve happened with Tate anyway.
 He lived up in Logan, which was about two and a half hours away from Provo.
 And I wasn’t sure how interested he was after video calling me.
-Nonetheless, I still thought he had a great story to share.
-(Here is his blog post: Hearts That Know and Feel.
-I think it’s great to get more than one person’s perspective on the topics of sexuality and the Church.  https://medium.com/@parker.goldsberry/hearts-that-know-and-feel-7f89b419536d)
+Nonetheless, I still thought he had a great [story](https://www.parksnrec.dev/hearts/?fbclid=IwAR3efca_6sGdj0KeCS-B21xz7yT0jOzmkYTztOMUG-1mPONgCNDAdVbMJi8) to share.
+(I think it’s great to get more than one person’s perspective on the topics of sexuality and the Church.)

 ...

 November 30, 2022.
 I had a first date tonight with a guy named Trevor.
 He and I ate at a restaurant called Saida.
 He was from a small town in the middle of Utah and worked at a credit union.
 "It's been a great place to work,” he said in the middle of our conversation.
 “I wouldn't say that I'd want to work there forever, but I've had positive experiences in the workplace.
 When I first met my manager, I told her that I was gay.
 She reacted so positively to it.
 She's my boss, my second mom, and my therapist.
 She's worked there for over 30 years, so I guess she has some of her own experiences.
 I guess people can have opinions about a working mom when she had young kids, so she could somewhat understand my situation.
 She's really strong in the Church, but she’s been so supportive of me.
 I even told her that I was going on a date tonight, and she says she wants to hear all about it tomorrow."

 I smiled.
 “I’ve only come out to my best friend.
 It’s been less than a month since I’ve started dating.
 I’ve thought a lot about coming out to my family, but it hasn’t felt right.
 Have you come out to your family?”

 "I told my parents and then eventually my siblings.
 My mom—bless her heart.
 She cried when I told her.
 She didn't cry because I was gay but because I had been holding back and suffering in silence for such a long time."

 "Even just six months ago, I thought that I would live a life by myself, and I thought that I'd get my degree, find a job, and find a way to settle and to work every day of my life without much of a life outside of it."

 "I’ve had those kinds of thoughts too.
 They were definitely a low point in my life.
 I don't mean to make our first date somber, but years ago, I got into a really bad car accident, and I wasn't sure if I'd make it.
 There was one fatality from that accident.
 And after that experience, if I had died, no one would've known me for who I was.
 And that was when I knew that I couldn't just keep this part of me to myself.
 I needed to let people know."

 "I'm honestly not sure how my family would react, especially my parents.
 They're not really expressive.
 I just remember when my brother was starting college that my parents tried pushing him to start dating, but he wasn't interested at the time.
 My parents aren't as pushy with me, but before they left for Guam, they told me that I should take dating classes, which I wasn't interested in at all.
 But now I sort of am.
 I had a lot of friends who were girls in high school, so they probably thought, 'He'll be fine.'
 I guess jokes on them."

 Later that night, Trevor texted me saying that it was nice getting to meet me and that he was down to go on another date next week if I wanted.
 I didn’t feel anything romantic, but at least he was nice and didn’t seem creepy.
 I was still trying to figure things out with my feelings and wondered if going on a second date would change anything.
 Plus, he was one of the few guys who had asked me on a date.
 I was usually the one who reached out and asked, mostly because I didn’t like texting.
 So I said yes to another date.

 ## Section 8